PrioritySoftware/PrioritySoftware.github.io/_sdk/Customization-Rules.md

 -   Any [form message](Errors-and-Warnings ) that you
     add must be assigned a number greater than 500.
 -   Do not add standard forms as sub-level forms of custom forms.
+-   When using LABELs in your code, use numbers with at least 4 digits.
+This will prevent conflicts with the label numbers used in standard triggers.

 ## Reports